pWr1ght/Feedforward_and_Backpropogation_Neural_Network/README.md

 This is a Neural network utilizing many different classes.
-This Neural network uses these library:
+This Neural network uses these libraries:
 - Matplotlib
 - Mlxtend
 - Numpy